hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/private-data-objects.md

             </td>
             <td>
-                A few small updates to make the pdo-shell argument processing consistent with the other client applications (so they all use the same parameter processing function from pdo.client.builder.shell).
-This update required some changes to the tests that invoke the shell.

-There are a couple of other small bug fixes included as well.
+                A couple small fixes to the installer (to preserve mode bits) and the services (to enable configuration variable override).
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-09-22 19:13:56 +0000 UTC
+        Created At 2023-10-19 17:28:24 +0000 UTC
     </div>
 </div>